Trevor Lawrence Player Prop Bets for NFL Week 12 | Jacksonville vs. Atlanta 11/28/2021

 Season Stats

-- He also has 192 rushing yards on 40 carries with two touchdowns, averaging 19.2 yards per game.
+- He's added 192 rushing yards on 40 carries and two rushing touchdowns, averaging 19.2 yards per game.

 - Click over to SISportsbook and find the latest player props and odds for Lawrence's matchup with the Falcons.